Food for Health

 Check out these resources:

-- Student research describing how industrial agriculture is destroying human health.
+- Student research describing how the industrialized food system is destroying our health.

 - Healthy Food for Healthy Communities